Segandrea/dotfiles/README.md

 **Warning**: this file may disappear, it works but it's a little broken.
 Some plugins are not working very well because of some gnome updates.
 Also I will probably change Desktop Environment or start using SwayWM/Hyprland.

+## Ideavimrc

+`ideavim/` contains the `.ideavimrc` configuration for the vim plugin of the Jetbrains editors as IntelliJ IDEA

 ## Setup script